jzmiller1/public-django-app-template/README.rst

 This template does not automatically set up readthedocs.org integration.
-In order to do that, go to https://readthedocs.org/dashboard/import/, click "Opus 10", and refresh the repositories.
+In order to do that, go to https://readthedocs.org/dashboard/import/, click "jzmiller1", and refresh the repositories.
 Import the project with the default values.

 Once the project has been followed, go to